Hungary confirms third coronavirus case in man who returned from Milan

 The man developed a fever after his return, and the government said it would provide more information about his condition on Friday.

+The government also said a group of 15 Japanese tourists had been taken from downtown Budapest to a specialised hospital, and will be tested for the coronavirus.

+“They are all coughing but are in a good condition,” the government said.

-The first two cases, confirmed on Tuesday, had been both Iranian students in the country.
+The first two cases, confirmed on Tuesday, had both been Iranian students in the country.

+Iran and Italy have been the countries hardest hit by the coronavirus outside China, where the outbreak originated.

-Reporting by Krisztina Than; Editing by Chizu Nomiyama
+Reporting by Krisztina Than; Editing by Chizu Nomiyama and Jonathan Oatis